What is the origin of the Depressed Cake Shop™?

 Where does the money raised go?

 All money raised from the sale of your baked goods goes directly to the charity that has been chosen for the event.
+We do not collect any money through this site.
+The local organizers collect the money and donate it directly to the charity they have chosen.
 Your donations will tax deductible as the money raised will go to a local charity.
-We can ask that they give you documentation for your tax return.
+You can ask that they give you documentation for your tax return.

 What is DCS's relationship with Sweatpants & Coffee's Anxiety Blob™?